atikahnaz/Diet_Journal/README.md

   });
   ```

-  - each time users clicked the date on calendar, it will run callback function named **callbackdate** that iterate array to find the date match with the calendar.
-If date exist, **selectedDateFood** is set to match data.
-If not, new object will be created with id == date and food and symptoms set to empty array.
+  - Each time users click the date on the calendar, the callback function named callbackdate iterates through the array to find the date that matches the calendar.
+If the date exists, selectedDateFood is set to match the data.
+If not, a new object is created with id equal to the date, and food and symptoms set to empty arrays.

   ```jsx
   setSelectedDateFood({